 With world travel and trade, it was logical that eventually it would be taken to Europe, and that Europeans sweetened and lightened it by adding refined sugar and milk - things not used in Mesoamerica, creating milk chocolate and thus reducing the benefits of healthy chocolate.

 It wasn't until the 19th century that John Cadbury developed an emulsification process - and vwaa laa, the modern chocolate bar was created.
 And now, all we do is go to the store and purchase any number of delightful, delicious chocolates - already made - or ingredients for the making of our own creations, even healthy chocolate creations.

-The first recipe we will look at with healthy chocolate, and healthy ingredients is a version of the peanut butter cup all healthied up.
+The first recipe we will look at with healthy ingredients is a version of the peanut butter cup all healthied up.